-According to the California Office of Traffic Safety, there were 275 fatal accidents involving large trucks and large trucks with trailers in the state in 2014.
+According to the California Office of Traffic Safety, there were 275 fatal accidents involving semi-trucks and large trucks with trailers in the state in 2014.
 Out of those accidents, the large truck drivers were at fault in 70 of them, which is 25.4 percent of the fatal accidents.
 Another 5,558 semi trucks were involved in injury accidents during 2014 in the state, and 2,465 of the truck drivers were deemed to be at fault for causing the collisions.
 This means that the semi-truck drivers were responsible for causing 44.3 percent of the injury accidents that happened in California in 2014.

 Across the nation, the Federal Motor Carrier Safety Administration reports that there were 415,000 crashes involving large trucks in 2015.
 Of those, 3,598 of the crashes resulted in fatalities and 83,000 resulted in injuries.

 There are multiple parties who may be at fault in commercial truck accidents.
 The drivers may be at fault when the accidents happen because of their negligence.
 When the drivers caused the accidents, the plaintiffs may name both them and the employers for whom they were working as defendants in subsequent lawsuits.

 Truck companies may be named as defendants in lawsuits alleging truck driver negligence because of a legal doctrine that is known as respondeat superior.
 Under this rule, employers may be held to be liable to pay damages to injured victims when the accidents are caused by the negligence of their employees during the scope and course of their employment.